rocky/python-xasm/README.rst

 *NOTE: this is in beta*

-A Cross-Python bytecode Assembler
+A cross-version Python bytecode assembler

 Introduction
 ------------

-The Python `xasm` module has routines for assembly, and has a command to assemble bytecode for several different versions of Python.
+The Python ``xasm`` module has routines for assembly, and has a command to assemble bytecode for several different versions of Python.

 Here are some potential uses: